 Past Service Liability: The present value of future benefits that relates to service before the valuation date is the total past service liability.
 The unfunded past service liability is the difference between the total past service liability and any assets (including accumulated member contributions).
-This amount is amortized over 17 years on a closed basis.
+This amount is amortized over 16 years on a closed basis.
+Effective with the July 1, 2022 valuation, future changes in the unfunded accrued liability are amortized separately, assuming a new 15-year amortization each valuation with level dollar payments.